philipostli/Namron_Homey/README.md

-namron as makes innovative smart home solutions that help streamline your daily life.
+Namron AS makes innovative smart home solutions that help streamline your daily life.
 Their wide range of ZigBee and Z-Wave products are easy to use.